The building of the Alexandrinsky Theater. Alexandrinskaya Square and Theater Street Alexandrinskaya Square and Theater Street

 Textbook of Russian theatrical life

-On the history of the Alexandrinsky Theater, one can write a textbook of Russian theatrical life.
-This theater has hosted the premieres of almost all the famous dramatic works of Russian classics.
-These are “Woe from Wit”, and “The Inspector General”, and “Thunderstorm” (in total 49 plays by Ostrovsky were staged on the Alexandrinsky stage), and even the infamous first production of Chekhov's The Seagull.
-At the beginning of the 19th century, Griboyedov's early comedies The Young Spouses and Feigned Infidelity were successfully staged.
+Based on the history of the Alexandrinsky Theater, one could write a textbook on Russian theatrical life.
+This theater hosted the premieres of almost all famous dramatic works of Russian classics.
+This includes “Woe from Wit,” and “The Inspector General,” and “The Thunderstorm” (in total, 49 of Ostrovsky’s plays were staged on the Alexandrinsky stage), and even the infamous first production of Chekhov’s “The Seagull.”
+At the beginning of the 19th century, Griboyedov’s early comedies “The Young Spouses” and “Feigned Infidelity” were successfully performed on stage.

-Almost all Russian classics premiered in Alexandrinka
+The premieres of almost all Russian classics took place in Alexandrinka

 What's in a name?

-Since 1920, the theater was named the State Drama Theatre, and then, in 1937, on the centenary of Pushkin's death, the theater was named after the sun of Russian poetry.
-That is why the Alexandrinsky Theater is often called the Pushkin Theater.
+Since 1920, the theater received the name “State Drama Theater”, and then, in 1937, on the centenary of the death of Pushkin, the theater received the name of the sun of Russian poetry.
+That is why the Alexandrinsky Theater is often called Pushkinsky.
 The official name returned only in the 1990s.
-During the Great Patriotic War, the theater worked in Novosibirsk, but returned to Leningrad only in 1944.
+During the Great Patriotic War, the theater worked in Novosibirsk; it returned to Leningrad only in 1944.

 Troupe of the Alexandrinsky Theater in Petrozavodsk

 In 2006, during the celebration of the 250th anniversary, the grand opening of the reconstructed Alexandrinsky Theater took place.
-And from 2010 to 2013, work was underway to create the second stage of the theater, which was opened with a performance-laboratory based on Dostoevsky's Crime and Punishment.
+And from 2010 to 2013, work was carried out to create the second stage of the theater, which opened with a laboratory performance based on “Crime and Punishment” by Dostoevsky.
 Today the theater is directed by director Valery Fokin.

 1759